apollographql/rover-init-starters/start-with-rest/getting-started.md

 - Rinse and repeat until you're happy with your API!

 ## Design your schema with Apollo’s IDE extensions
 Apollo’s IDE extensions are designed to help you catch and correct any issues related to schema design as early as possible.
-Lean on their instant feedback and autocomplete capabilities to help you create types, fields, arguments, and connectors.
+Lean on their instant feedback and autocomplete capabilities to help you create types, fields, arguments, and Connectors.

 ## Check for errors each time you save
-With rover dev, Rover starts watching your files for updates.
+When you run `rover dev`, Rover starts watching your files for updates.
 Every time you make a change, Rover checks to see if the schema is valid.
 You can think of it as “hot-reloading” for your GraphQL schema.
 [More details about the dev command](https://www.apollographql.com/docs/rover/commands/dev).

 ## Debug Connectors in Sandbox

 ![A screenshot of the Connectors debugger in Apollo Sandbox](connectors-debugger.png)

-In Apollo Sandbox, you can access the Connectors Debugger by selecting it from the “Response” drop-down on the right side of your screen.
+In Apollo Sandbox, you can access the Connectors Debugger by selecting it from the **Response** drop-down on the right side of your screen.
 The debugger will provide detailed insights into network calls, including response bodies, errors, and connector-related syntax.
 You can also visit Apollo's docs to [learn more about troubleshooting Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors/troubleshooting#return-debug-info-in-graphql-responses).

 # Publishing changes to Apollo Studio
 When you publish a schema to GraphOS, it becomes part of your schema’s version history and is available for checks, composition, and collaboration.
 When you run `rover init`, GraphOS takes care of your first publish for you.